nasadorian/drome/writeup.md

 ## RefIO

-Another useful datatype we can implement on top of `IO` is called `RefIO`, elsewhere simply referred to as `Ref` but renamed here to avoid name collision with OCaml's `ref` primitive.
-The `RefIO` type represents a purely functional reference that is thread-safe and supports atomic access without any locking primitives. `RefIO`'s simple API is detailed below.
+There is another useful datatype we can implement on top of `IO` called `RefIO`, in the literature simply referred to as `Ref` but renamed here to avoid confusion with OCaml's `ref` primitive.
+The `RefIO` type represents a purely functional reference that is thread-safe and supports atomic access without any locking primitives. `RefIO`'s API is detailed below.

 ```ocaml
 module type RefIO_API = sig